Housing in Pittsburgh

 Up until now Craigslist has worked best for me.
 I would suggest you to send emails to the people who have put their ads there about available apartments.
 You might find someone who is also looking for the roommate and that can help in the search as well.

-The Office of International Programs cannot help you find an apartment specifically but we are always happy to answer your questions about a neighborhood's proximity to Duquesne or if we know the area.
-We look forward to meeting you and hope this information was useful.
+The Office of International Programs cannot help you find an apartment specifically, but we are always happy to answer your questions about a neighborhood's character and its proximity to Duquesne.

 STUDENT COMMENTS ABOUT THE SOUTHSIDE: